 What Are the Chances of Having the Complaint Dismissed at the Clerk Magistrate’s hearing if I hire an Attorney?

 Generally pretty good (and probably better than you think!) in the case of most relatively minor charges.
+We have a strong record of success, and positive reviews from clients and results at these hearings.

 But of course, it depends.
 We can never guarantee a win, that would be unethical and flat out wrong.
 But we will go over the facts and let you know how often we usually win cases exactly like yours.